tadashii1417/AWS-Ceritfied-Developer-Associate/review/revision.md

   - EC2 instances run the ECS agent (Docker container), and have `escInstanceRole`
   - The ECS agents registers the instance to the ECS cluster
   - EC2 instances can run multiple containers on the same type
-  - The EC2 instances run a special AMI, made specifically for ECS
+  - *The EC2 instances run a special AMI, made specifically for ECS*
-  - EC2 instances must be created
+  - ***EC2 instances must be created***
-  - We must configure `ecs.config` with the cluster name
+  - *We must configure `ecs.config` with the cluster name*
+    - ECS_ENABLE_TASK_IAM_ROLE: ECS tasks to endorse IAM roles
+  - EC2 instances can run multiple containers on the same type:
+    - You must not specify a host port (only container port)
+    - You should use an Application Load Balancer with the dynamic port mapping
+    - *The EC2 instance security group must allow traffic from the ALB on all ports*

 - **ECS Task Definitions**:
   - Tasks definitions are metadata in JSON form to tell ECS how to run a Docker Container